dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

     - If the field is a polygon field you can click the **map** icon to the left of the field.
-This will open a map where you can search for a location and capture a polygon (button in the upper rigth corner of the map).
+This will open a map where you can search for a location and capture a polygon (button in the upper right corner of the map).

 7. If desired you can add a comment by clicking the **Write comment** button at the bottom of the form.